teamspatzenhirn/SI/README.md

 downside is additional compilation time for features that you might not use.

 ### Basic usage
-There types and constants for all base units and some derived units.
-For only the base units include `SiBase.hpp` for the derived units include `SiExtended.hpp`.
+There are types and constants for all base units and some derived units.
+For only the base units include `SiBase.hpp`, for the derived units include `SiExtended.hpp`.

 Example
 ```c++